maszynatrurla/attiny_pypi_flasher/README.md

 This is a toy project.
 You probably should not use it.

- * Only ATTINY13 is supported - that is the one I needed to program when I wrote this.
-I might add other models later, but I probably won't.
- * No EEPROM access
+ * List of supported microcontrollers is very limited and it is unlikely to grow;
+ * I only really tested it with ATTINY13, ATTINY45 and ATTINY2313;
+ * EEPROM write uses byte access, which is probably less efficient than page access;
- * No lock bits write command
+ * No lock bits write command.